solgenomics/SNPbinner/README.md

 ---

-1. If a group of too‑short regions is long enough to be its own acceptably‑long genotype region, it will be treated as such and assigned the most likely genotype using the 3‑state HMM.
+1. If a group of alternating too‑short regions is long enough to be its own acceptably‑long genotype region, it will be treated as such and assigned the most likely genotype using the 3‑state HMM.
 ![](README_images/crosspoint_selection-04.png)
-1. If a group of too‑short regions is surrounded by regions of the same genotype, all regions within that group are assigned the surrounding genotype.
+2. If a group of alternating too‑short regions is surrounded by regions of the same genotype, all regions within that group are assigned the surrounding genotype.
 ![](README_images/crosspoint_selection-03.png)
-1. If a too‑short region has been genotyped as heterozygous by the 3‑state HMM, that section is replaced by the regions identified by the 2‑sate HMM.
+3. If a too‑short region has been genotyped as heterozygous by the 3‑state HMM, that section is replaced by the regions identified by the 2‑sate HMM.
 ![](README_images/crosspoint_selection-05.png)
-2. If the first or last too‑short region is neighboring an acceptably‑long heterozygous region, the whole grouping will be assigned the heterozygous genotype.
+4. If the first or last too‑short region is neighboring an acceptably‑long heterozygous region, the whole grouping will be assigned the heterozygous genotype.
 ![](README_images/crosspoint_selection-02.png)
-3. If neither the first or last too‑short region is neighboring a heterozygous region, the shortest of those two regions will be assigned to the same genotype as its neighbor.
+5. If a group of alternating too-short regions is bounded by two homozygous regions, the leftmost or rightmost too-short region (whichever is shortest) will be merged with it's bounding homozygous region.
 This repeats until the group is empty.
 ![](README_images/crosspoint_selection-01.png)

 ### Usage